-However, although we will not prove this here, it appears that one can actually construct a geodesic metric sphere with a closed curve~$\Gamma$ and points~$a$ and~$b$ such that the shortest path from~$a$ to~$b$ that crosses~$\Gamma$ finitely many times is {\em longer} than the shortest path overall.
-In other words, it appears that there may be situations where cutting a sphere into two disks and gluing the disks back together (using the quotient procedure described above) does not reproduce the original sphere.
+However, one can actually construct a geodesic metric sphere with a closed curve~$\Gamma$ and points~$a$ and~$b$ such that the shortest path from~$a$ to~$b$ that crosses~$\Gamma$ finitely many times is {\em longer} than the shortest path overall.\footnote{For example, consider the ordinary Euclidean metric sphere and let $\Gamma$ be the equator curve.
+The equator comes with a Lebesgue length measure; let $A$ be a closed positive-Lebesgue-measure subset of the equator whose complement is dense within the equator.
+Let $d$ be the largest metric on $\C$ for which the $d$ length of any rectifiable path is the Euclidean length of the portion of that path that does not lie in $A$.
+(Informally, $d$ is the ordinary Euclidean metric modified so that there is no cost for travel within $A$.)
+Then $d$ is topologically equivalent to the original metric; but any path between points $a$ and $b$ that intersects $\Gamma$ only finitely many times will have the same length in both metrics, despite the fact that the distance between $a$ and $b$ may be different in the two metrics.} In other word, there are situations where cutting a metric sphere into two disks and gluing the disks back together (using the quotient procedure described above) does not reproduce the original sphere.